-This website relates to the first 30 years before Gwebi College diversified away from the traditional two year diploma course when students started after one season on a farm.
-Past students maintained contact through the Old Gwebian Association.
+This website relates to the first 30 years before Gwebi College diversified away from the traditional two year diploma course when students enrolled after completing one season on a farm.
+Contact amongst past students was maintained through the Old Gwebian Association for many years.
 However, the commercial farming community was decimated during the process of resettlement then farm invasions followed.

-This website captures anecdotes from social media - together with correspondence - to create a reservoir for Old Gwebians.
-The list of 'Students' is continually being added to, as is the list of former 'Staff' members.
+This website holds records of students that graduated and received awards.
+The list of 'Students' is being added to, as is the list of former 'Staff' members.
 The 'Principals' are described.
 At one time or another many farms were on the frontline during the Rhodesian Bush War and some were on constant alert.
 More than 300 farmers and their families perished on their farms or while on active service.
 Old Gwebians are honoured in the 'Roll of Honour'.
 Farmers were targetted after the formation of Zimbabwe and tribute is paid to Old Gwebians that were subsequently killed.

-Unless credited otherwise, text on this website is either compiled by Steve Bennett or Colin Lowe.
+Unless credited otherwise, text on this website has either been compiled by Steve Bennett or Colin Lowe.